 The International Journal of Education through Art [IJETA], is the English language journal that promotes relationships between art and education.
 The term ‘art education’ should be taken to include art, craft and design education.
 Each issue, published three times a year within a single volume, consists of peer-reviewed articles mainly in the form of research reports and critical essays, but may also include exhibition reviews and image-text features.

 InSEA members get FREE access to all content of all issues.
-Log in to the members area at www.insea.org.
-Members are also entitled to a discount of 50% on hard copies , if you are interested in receiving the journal in printed form please contact Claire Organ <firstname.lastname@example.org>
+To access to IJETA as a member you need to Log in to the members area, and after you have logged in, click on the button Myprofile on the upper horizontal line of the page, in your restricted membership area, you will find the link to access the issues of IJETA in the Ingentaconnect webpage.
+Members are also entitled to a discount of 50% on hard copies, if you are interested in receiving the journal in printed form, please contact firstname.lastname@example.org

 Follow this link to see the table of contents.